devonartis/AI-Stock-analysis/README.md

 # Stock Analysis Application

-A comprehensive stock analysis platform with a FastAPI backend and Next.js frontend.
+A comprehensive, AI-driven stock analysis platform that provides actionable trading recommendations with clear, conversational explanations.
+The system leverages machine learning for predictions and large language models (LLMs) for natural language interactions, making complex trading decisions more accessible to both novice and experienced traders.

 ## Project Structure